 API Keys

 Anything that talks to the API outside the browser uses an API key.
-User keys authenticate as a user, and Station keys authenticate the bench.
-Both are bearer tokens that you pass in the Authorization header.
+User keys authenticate as a user, and station keys authenticate the bench.
+Both are bearer tokens passed in the Authorization header.
+Any member can create keys for their own account.

 Key typeBelongs toUsed by